alejandro5042/alejandro5042/README.md

 Hey there! 😁

 I'm Alejandro.
-I'm the Overall Tech Lead for AI for Test & Measurement at [Emerson](https://www.emerson.com), as a software architect in the [NI](https://www.ni.com) CTO Office.
+I'm the Overall Tech Lead for AI in Test & Measurement at [Emerson](https://www.emerson.com), as a software architect in the [NI](https://www.ni.com) CTO Office.

 I've been coding since I was 9 years old.
 I especially enjoy finding, organizing, and leading difficult engineering initiatives.
 Love people as much as code.
 You'll find me on an adventure abroad, hitting up a new restaurant, or debugging the nastiest problems late at night.
 Always up for a cold beer 🍺 and an "impossible" challenge! 🚀